Raheem Mostert: 2019 season

 On March 15, 2019, Mostert signed a three-year contract extension with the 49ers.

-During a Week 2 41-17 road victory over the Cincinnati Bengals, Mostert had 13 carries for 83 yards to go along with three receptions for 68 yards and his first receiving touchdown of his career on a 39-yard screen pass from Jimmy Garoppolo.
-During a Week 8 51-13 victory over the Carolina Panthers, Mostert scored his first rushing touchdown of the season on a 41-yard rush in the fourth quarter.
-Mostert finished the game with nine carries for 60 yards and the aforementioned touchdown.
-During a Week 12 37-8 victory against the Green Bay Packers, he had six carries for 45 yards and a touchdown to go along with a 22-yard reception.
-In the next game against the Baltimore Ravens, Mostert had 19 carries for 146 yards and a 40-yard touchdown to go along with two receptions for eight yards as the 49ers narrowly lost on the road by a score of 20-17.
-The following week against the New Orleans Saints, Mostert rushed 10 times for 69 yards and a touchdown and caught two passes for 40 yards, including a 35-yard touchdown pass thrown by wide receiver Emmanuel Sanders in the narrow 48-46 road victory.
-Mostert recorded a rushing touchdown in each of the next two games against the Atlanta Falcons and Los Angeles Rams.
-In the regular-season finale against the Seattle Seahawks, Mostert had 10 carries for 57 yards and two touchdowns to go along with a 16-yard reception in the 26-21 road victory.
+Moster began the season with nine carries for 40 yards in the season-opening 31–17 road victory over the Tampa Bay Buccaneers.
+In the next game against the Cincinnati Bengals, he had 13 carries for 83 yards to go along with three receptions for 68 yards and his first receiving touchdown of his career on a 39-yard screen pass from Jimmy Garoppolo during the 41–17 road victory.
+The following week against the Pittsburgh Steelers, Mostert rushed 12 times for 79 yards in the 24–20 victory.

+Following a Week 4 bye, the 49ers faced the Cleveland Browns on Monday Night Football.
+In that game, Mostert had seven carries for 34 yards and a fumble recovery during the 31–3 blowout victory.
+Three weeks later against the Carolina Panthers, Mostert scored his first rushing touchdown of the season on a 41-yard rush in the fourth quarter and finished the 51–13 victory with nine carries for 60 yards and the aforementioned touchdown.

+During a Week 12 37–8 victory over the Green Bay Packers, Mostert recorded six carries for 45 yards and a touchdown to go along with a 22-yard reception.
+In the next game against the Baltimore Ravens, he had his first 100-yard game, finishing with 19 carries for 146 yards and a 40-yard touchdown to go along with two receptions for eight yards during the 20–17 road loss.
+The following week against the New Orleans Saints, Mostert rushed 10 times for 69 yards and a touchdown and caught two passes for 40 yards, including a 35-yard touchdown pass thrown by wide receiver Emmanuel Sanders in the narrow 48–46 road victory.
+Mostert rushed for a touchdown in each of the next two games against the Atlanta Falcons and Rams.
+During the regular-season finale against the Seahawks, he had 10 carries for 57 yards and two touchdowns to go along with a 16-yard reception in the 26–21 road victory.